cryptomkt/magento-plugin/GUIDE.md

 Visit the [Releases](https://github.com/bitpay/magento-plugin/releases) page of this repository and download the latest version.
 Once this is done, you can just unzip the contents and use any method you want to put them on your server.
 The contents will mirror the Magento directory structure.

-**NOTE:** These files can also up uploaded using the *Magento Connect Manager* that comes with your Magento Store

 **WARNING:** It is good practice to backup your database before installing extensions.
 Please make sure you Create Backups.

-**Using Modman:**

-Using [modman](https://github.com/colinmollenhour/modman) you can install the BitPay Magento Plugin.
-Once you have modman installed, run `modman init` if you have not already done so.
-Next just run `modman clone https://github.com/bitpay/magento-plugin.git` in the root of the Magento installation.
-In this case it is `/var/www/magento`.

 ## Configuration